Historical Writing Competition

 - Books may be submitted by authors or publishers.

-To enter the competition, please submit the online application form below, or send an email to Maurice Guibord, Historical Writing Competition Chair, at email@example.com.
+To enter the competition, please submit the online application form, or send an email to Maurice Guibord, Historical Writing Competition Chair, at email@example.com.
 Your application must include:

 - title of the book submitted